TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 9/1 Samuel 9.6.md

 ---

-And he said unto him, Behold now, there is in this city a man of God, and he is a man that is held in honor; all that he saith cometh surely to pass: now let us go thither; peradventure he can tell us concerning our journey whereon we go.
+He said to him, "See now, there is in this city a man of God, and he is a man who is held in honor.
+All that he says comes surely to pass.
+Now let us go there.
+Perhaps he can tell us concerning our journey whereon we go."